ADHD in boys

 2. Baseline Recording: Record baseline alpha and theta activity for 5-10 minutes.

-5. Progress Monitoring: Use attention and relaxation scales along with follow-up qEEG to monitor changes.
+5. Progress Monitoring: Use attention and relaxation scales and follow-up qEEG to monitor changes.

 Effectiveness of Neurofeedback for ADHD management